 In 1960 Playskool redesigned the Tot Railroad system with new plastic trains, softer black plastic rails, and more plastic accessories.
 This system was sold as a "Teach-a-Tot Toy" under the Holgate Toy Company name, which Playskool had acquired in 1958.

-In addition to the rails, New Tot Railroad also had many plastic accessories like light poles, crossing gates, and telegraph poles, some of which even ended up being adapted for Plarail in the early 1960s.
+In addition to the rails, New Tot Railroad also had many plastic accessories like light poles, crossing gates, and telegraph poles, some of which even ended up being adapted for both Plarail and Child Guidance Railroad in the early 1960s.
+Some wooden accessories like the older Tot Railroads also carried over in nice painted forms.

 Although it seems that Tot Railroad is largely lost to time, it does seem to have been a relatively popular train toy, staying on sale for a decade with multiple sets released in different regions.
 By 1956 it was already referred to as "famous" and had appeared in contemporary television like I Love Lucy and it continued to live on as the origin for both the Child Guidance Railroad and its many offshoots as well as the still very popular Plarail.